kunal1025/Mac-Setup/README.md

-# homebrew-scripts
+# Setup-scripts
-Scripts to automate installation of packages and applications on Mac.
+Scripts to automate installation of packages and applications on a new computer